 Instructions: Check the instructions in the syllabus.
 The university policy on academic dishonesty and plagiarism (cheating) will be taken very seriously in this course.
 Everything submitted should be your own writing or coding.
 You must not let other students copy your work.
-Discussions of the assignment is okay, for example to understand the concepts involved.
-If you work in a group, put down the name of all members of your group.
 On your assignment, put down your name, the number of the assignment and the number of the course.
 Spelling and grammar count.